Hormone Replacement Therapy For Women: What It Means and Why You Need a Compounding Pharmacy

 Synthetic progesterone is also only available in specific dosages, which means that there are significant limitations in dosing ranges for women who might not be able to tolerate 100mg and 200mg capsules.

-This is why a compounding pharmacy is extremely beneficial since it can create compounding progesterone in preparations and dosages recommended for patients undergoing hormone replacement therapy.
+This is why a compounding pharmacy that is knowledgeable in functional medicine is extremely beneficial since it can create compounding progesterone in preparations and dosages recommended for patients undergoing hormone replacement therapy.

 How important is it to find the right compounding pharmacy?